VASANTHAKUMAR8/M1_Application_clinic_management_system/1_Requirements.md

 Clinic Management System was primarily developed to improve the clinic's system for storing data or information about the patient.
 The system was focused on moving the manual system into computerized system that update and also accommodates the process of viewing and storing information about the patient  that is also responsible for records.
 The system also deal with searching capability procedure of recorded patient which helps the user for easy retrieval of the records.

+Project detail

 In Admin mode

-The system asks for password,the defauld password is 1234.The system allows 3 trails for the passwords entry,if the entered password was incorrect for consective times,the system shall close,After login in the admin mode,the system shall provied the following features:
+The system asks for password,the defauld password is 1234.The system allows 3 trails for the passwords entry,if the entered password was incorrect for consecutive times,the system shall close,After login in the admin mode,the system shall provied the following features:

 1.Add nwe patient recode:
 To add a new patient ,the user shall admin shall enter these basic information: name, age, gender and ID.
-The ID shall be unique for rhe user,if the entered ID is already exists, the system shall reject the entry.
+The ID shall be unique for the user,if the entered ID is already exists, the system shall reject the entry.

 2.Edit patient recode
 By entering patient ID the system shall checks if the ID exists,the system shall alow the user to edit the patient information.
 If not,the system shall display incorrect ID message.